It refers to any unwanted effect caused by a drug.

-Some of the side effects may disappear after taking the medication for a while, but when side effects continue to occur you should see the doctor to know what should be done in these cases.
+Some of the side effects may disappear after taking the medication for a while, but when side effects continue to occur, you should see the doctor know what should be done in these cases.

 The specialist can reduce the dose or change your medication.

-Emergency services should be called immediately, if the patient has the following symptoms when taking a medication:
+Emergency services should be called immediately if the patient has the following symptoms when taking medication:

 - Trouble breathing.